delliott0000/PyDoorBuilder/API/README.md

 The API uses the [HTTP](https://www.rfc-editor.org/rfc/rfc2616) and [WebSocket](https://www.rfc-editor.org/rfc/rfc6455) communication protocols.
 It also uses a custom subprotocol layered on top of WebSocket to keep interactions well-defined and predictable.

 The module is organised into the following subfolders:
 - [HTTP](HTTP) - Covers HTTP endpoints, response codes and data structures.
 This includes WebSocket upgrades.
+It is recommended to start here.
 - [Subprotocol](Subprotocol) - Describes the subprotocol that applications should follow when communicating via WebSocket.

 Each subfolder includes: